-Once people admit that they are the poor, as we look back in verses 18 and 19, Jesus said He would preach the gospel to the poor, once they admit that they are the prisoners who need to be liberated spiritually, once they admit that they are the blind who need spiritual sight and they are the oppressed who need to be freed from that oppression, have that burden removed, once they did that and turned to Christ, can He save them?
+Once people admit that they are the poor, as we look back in verses 18 and 19 — Jesus said He would preach the gospel to the poor — once they admit that they are the prisoners who need to be liberated spiritually, once they admit that they are the blind who need spiritual sight, and they are the oppressed who need to be freed from that oppression, have that burden removed, once they admit that and turn to Christ, can He save them?
 Can He deliver them from the domain of darkness?
 Can He do that?
-The bondage is profound, the bondage is deep, Hebrews 2:14 says that people are all their lifelong in bondage to Satan.
-If Jesus is the Savior of sinners, if He's the Messiah, if He's the deliverer, if He's going to make the poor spiritually rich, if He's going to deliver the prisoners of Satan's kingdom and make them free, if He's going to give them sight and take away their burdens, He has to be able to conquer Satan on their behalf.
-So it's one thing that He could defeat Satan in His own temptation, the question is, can He conquer the kingdom of darkness on behalf of others?
+The bondage is profound, the bondage is deep.
+Hebrews 2:14 says that people are all their lifelong in bondage to Satan.
+If Jesus is the Savior of sinners, if He's the Messiah, if He's the deliverer, if He's going to make the poor spiritually rich, if He's going to deliver the prisoners of Satan's kingdom and make them free, if He's going to give them sight, and take away their burdens, He has to be able to conquer Satan on their behalf.
+So it's one thing that He could defeat Satan in His own temptation.
+The question is, can He conquer the kingdom of darkness on behalf of others?
 He must demonstrate His power on behalf of sinners who are the helpless subjects of Satan's angels.

-Now, one key verse, 1 John 3:8...1 John 3:8, you need to mark this down somewhere and refer to it often because this is one of those definitive ones.
-It says this, 1 John 3:8, "The Son of God appeared...we know that, but it says...for this purpose..."
-If I ask you the question...why did the Son of God appear?...for what purpose?...you might say to save sinners.
-Well that would be right, but that's not what 1 John 3:8 says, it says this, "The Son of God appeared for this purpose, that He might destroy the works of the devil."
-If somebody asked you...why did Jesus Christ come into the world?...you can tell them, He came into the world for this purpose, that He might destroy the works of the devil.
-And they say...what does that mean?
-You can say, "Well, the devil holds all sinners captive in the prison of his kingdom and Jesus in order to save sinners has to destroy all of those devilish efforts."
+Now, one key verse, 1 John 3:8, 1 John 3:8, you need to mark this down somewhere and refer to it often because it’s one of those definitive ones.
+It says this, 1 John 3:8, "The Son of God appeared” we know that, but it says “for this purpose."
+If I ask you the question: Why did the Son of God appear, for what purpose?
+You might say to save sinners.
+Well that would be right, but that's not what 1 John 3:8 says, it says this, "The Son of God appeared for this purpose: That He might destroy the works of the devil."
+If somebody asked you, why did Jesus Christ come into the world?
+You can tell them that He came into the world for this purpose, that He might destroy the works of the devil.
+And they say, what does that mean?
+You can say, "Well, the devil holds all sinners captive in the prison of his kingdom and Jesus, in order to save sinners, has to destroy all of those devilish efforts."
 Messiah then was brought into the world, God incarnate, for the purpose of destroying the works of the devil.
 He has to do that in order to set the captives free.
-And it's as if the imagery again comes back of 2 Corinthians 10, it's as if we view all the sinners as in a fortress, a great prison.
+It's as if...
+The imagery again comes back of 2 Corinthians 10.
+It's as if we view all the sinners as in a fortress, a great prison.
 The prison is fortified and it is guarded and it is guarded by the demons of Satan.
-In order to go in and free the captives, you have to be able to overpower the guards and the guards of the kingdom of darkness are the hosts, the fallen angels, that we know as demons.
+In order to go in and free the captives, you have to be able to overpower the guards, and the guards of the kingdom of darkness are the hosts of fallen angels that we know as demons.

-The terrible need of the human race is this, they're in bondage to Satan, they're in bondage to demons, they are under demonic influence.
-It is the spirit that works in the children of disobedience, they are alienated from God, they are subjects of Satan and so 1 John 3:8 says Jesus left the divine realm, came into the world to shatter, to destroy those works of the devil and set sinners free.
-And the devil had been holding humanity in a death grip since Genesis chapter...what?...3.
+The terrible need of the human race is this: They're in bondage to Satan; they're in bondage to demons.
+They are under demonic influence.
+It is the spirit that works in the children of disobedience, they are alienated from God, they are subjects of Satan.
+And so 1 John 3:8 says Jesus left the divine realm, came into the world to shatter, to destroy those works of the devil and set sinners free.
+And the devil had been holding humanity in a death grip since Genesis chapter what?
+Three.

 Now the evil spirits knew why Jesus had come.
-They should have interviewed some of these demons on the search for Jesus, they would have gotten the right answer.
+They should have interviewed some of these demons on the search for Jesus.
+They would have gotten the right answer.
 Verse 34, "I know who You are, the Holy One of God."
-I didn't hear one of the pseudo-scholars say that.
+I didn't hear one of those pseudo-scholars say that.
 They know exactly who Jesus is.
 They've known Him since before they fell out of heaven.
-They were once holy angels, remember that?
+They were once holy angels.
+Remember that?
 A third of them, according to Revelation 12, fell.
 They know who God is.
 They know who Jesus is.
 They can read the Bible.
 They know the story very well.

 Now as we look at this illustration, this is one of those definitive passages.
 We have to understand this before we can just tell the little story.
 We've got to understand the dynamics that are working here.
 I want to remind you of a verse, James 2:19, do you know what that verse says?
-It says, "The demons believe and...what?...and they tremble, or shudder."
+It says, "The demons believe (and what?) and they tremble,” or shudder.
 I want you to know something.
 You might think that you as a believer need to be afraid of demons.
 Wrong.
 You don't need to be afraid of them.
 Demons live in constant terror.
-The demons believe...the demons are all fundamentalists, they are, they're even pre-millennialists.
+The demons believe.
+They...
+The demons are all fundamentalists, they are.
+They're even pre-millennialists.
 They know that Jesus is going to come back and bind them for a thousand years and then throw them in the lake of fire.
 They can read Revelation just like we can.
 The demons know the story.
 They're in constant fear because they also don't know the day nor the hour when the Son of Man is going to come and render their judgment.
 So the demons believe and because they believe the truth, they are in a constant state of trembling.
-They're afraid...they're afraid.
+They're afraid.
+They're afraid.
 You don't have any reason as a believer to be afraid of demons.
 The demons live in fear.
 We believe and have no fear, right?
 Because we believe the gospel and the gospel tells us that our eternity is settled and secure and in that we rejoice.
 The demons know the very opposite.
 They know for them there is no salvation, only a lake of fire.
 They don't know exactly when that's going to come, they know it's inevitable and they live in constant terror.
 So James 2:19, the demons believe and they quake, shake, shudder, tremble.

 Now what makes them tremble?
 What scares demons?
 That's a good sermon title, isn't it?
 Four things in this text, I'm going to unfold these.
-First the preaching of the Word of God by the Son of God, in this case...let's call it the preaching of the Son of God.
+First the preaching of the Word of God by the Son of God, in this case, the preach...let's just call it the preaching of the Son of God.
 Secondly, the purpose of the Son of God scares them.
 Thirdly, the purity of the Son of God scares them, and fourthly, the power of the son of God.

 Demons live in terror of the Son of God.
 His preaching, His purpose, His purity, His power, those four things, we're going to just look at those as we go.
 Let's take the first one today, the preaching of the Son of God.
 I hope I can convey the true impact of this part of the passage.